-Made famous by Gartner, the hype cycle is often used to describe the adoption cycle of new technologies, but it works for adopting lean as well.
+Made famous by Gartner, the hype cycle is often used to describe the adoption cycle of new technologies, but it works for adopting lean as well and for agile transformation.

 - The Technology Trigger: “Look, there’s a new best seller called the Lean Startup by someone called Eric Rice”

 - The Peak of Inflated Expectations: “Eric just shook my hand!
 My startup will surely succeed!”